WebInspectInc/eleventy-plugin-feedbin/README.md

   ]
 ```

 Once you have your data store created, then you can use any of this data inside any template in your project.
-You can see an example implementation in the [`index.njk`](index.njk) file.
+You can see an example implementation in the [`sample/index.njk`](sample/index.njk) file.

+## Troubleshooting:

+If you get an error that says `_data/feedbin.json` cannot be parsed, it might have to do with nunjucks data processing.
+If you run into this issue, try returning `dataTemplateEngine: false` in your 11ty config.

 ---

 ## More to come!

 I'm amazed at how easy this was to set up with 11ty.
-I'm definitely going to experiment with more features of the Feedbin API, and undoubtedly some of that experimentation will trickle into this repo.
+I'm definitely going to experiment with more features of the Feedbin API, and undoubtedly some of that experimentation will trickle into this plugin.
 Stay in touch!

 One feature that definitely will come at some point: I want to automatically check to make sure there are no broken links.
 If there are any broken links, I want to fallback on the content stored in our cache.
-I suspect this too will be surprisingly easy once I get around to implementing it.